uconneeb/evolution/06-biblio.md

 **M Andersson.
 1982.** Female choice selects for extreme tail length in a widowbird.
 Nature 299:818-820.
 [DOI: 10.1038/299818a0](https://doi.org/10.1038/299818a0) _(A version of Figure 1 was drawn by hand in class.)_

+**M Baym, TD Lieberman, ED Kelsic, R Chait, R Gross, I Yelin, R Kishony.
+2016.** Spatiotemporal microbial evolution on antibiotic landscapes.
+Science 353:1147-1151.
+[DOI: 10.1126/science.aag0822](https://doi.org/10.1126/science.aag0822) _(Showed the [YouTube video](https://youtu.be/yybsSqcB7mE) during class on April 25 and talked about some of the main conclusions from this experiment.
+You may also want to watch the [segment on 60 minutes](https://www.cbsnews.com/news/could-antibiotic-resistant-superbugs-become-a-bigger-killer-than-cancer-60-minutes-2019-04-21/) about this topic.)_

 **AF Blakeslee.
 1914.** Corn and men: the interacting influence of heredity and environment—movements for betterment of men, or corn, or any other living thing, one-sided unless they take both factors into account.
 Journal of Heredity 5:511-518.
 [DOI: 10.1093/oxfordjournals.jhered.a107785](https://doi.org/10.1093/oxfordjournals.jhered.a107785) _(This is the source of the famous 1914 photo showing a normal distribution of human heights taken at UConn.)_

 {% comment %}